Determine opportunities for integrated rural land use and enterprise

 - what infrastructure requirements there would be for different rural land uses and enterprises

-- where to find information on best practice and examples of what others have achieved
+- where to find information on best environmental and business practice and examples of what others have achieved

 - the importance of identifying or establishing a market for any products or services from the rural enterprise